-When a driver has engaged in any of these behaviors while on the road, and that behavior results in a car accident, that driver is considered negligent under Florida law.
-The state allows family members to file a lawsuit against negligent drivers when they have lost a loved one due to the negligence of another driver.
+When a driver has engaged in any of these behaviors while on the road and that behavior results in a car accident, that driver is considered negligent under Florida law.
+The state allows family members to file lawsuits against negligent drivers when they have lost loved ones due to the negligence of other drivers.

 Florida is a no-fault auto insurance state.
 Generally, after a car accident, a victim is limited to filing a claim for personal injury protection (PIP) benefits with their own insurance company.
 However, when a death occurs in a crash, the victim’s surviving family members can bring a claim directly against the at-fault party.

 Under Florida law, only the “personal representative” of the deceased victim can bring a wrongful death lawsuit.
 Typically, the personal representative is the same person who is named as the executor in the victim’s will.
-If a wrongful death victim left no will, then a person can through probate court and request to be appointed as a personal representative.
+If a wrongful death victim left no will, then a person can request to be appointed as a personal representative by the probate court.

 If the at-fault party dies while a wrongful death action is pending, a common occurrence in car accident cases, the personal representative will need to file a motion for substitution within 90 days of the death.
 If the personal representative fails to file this motion, the wrongful death lawsuit will be dismissed.
 For this reason, it is important to work with an attorney who will pay close attention to all deadlines and details.

-The purpose of a wrongful death lawsuit in Florida is to hold the at-fault party responsible and to shift the losses which occur due to the death from the surviving family members to the at-fault party.
-If the lawsuit is successful, both the estate and surviving loved ones can collect compensation that will help them to handle expenses brought on by the death and to move forward with their lives.
+The purpose of a wrongful death lawsuit in Florida is to hold the at-fault party responsible and shift the losses that occur due to the death from the surviving family members to the at-fault party.
+If the lawsuit is successful, both the estate and surviving loved ones can collect compensation that will help them handle expenses brought on by the death and move forward with their lives.

-The damages which surviving family members can pursue in a wrongful death lawsuit include:
+The damages that surviving family members can pursue in a wrongful death lawsuit include:

 - Lost support and services

-- Lost companionship and protection and mental pain and suffering (if the deceased victim’s spouse)
+- Lost companionship and protection as well as mental pain and suffering (if they’re the deceased victim’s spouse)